 The least exciting of all the bonus stages is a slide-puzzle affair.
 As with the analogue version, you’re required to shift square segments of a fragmented image left, right, up and down to reassemble them in the correct order to form the whole image.

-Those of you only wanting to dabble with the bonus sub-games may want to try skipping the preamble using the level select cheat:
+Those of you only wishing to dabble with the bonus sub-games may want to try skipping the preamble using the level select cheat:

 Hold down the left shift key, S, U, and B on the title screen, and you’ll be whisked off to the ‘Subgame Cheat Thing’ menu from which you can select any of the six games you wish to play.
 Pressing F10 once the game commences will add an additional six lives to your tally.